ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of rain showers before 4pm, then scattered showers and thunderstorms.
+         <h3>Today</h3>Scattered rain showers before 4pm, then scattered showers and thunderstorms.
 Mostly cloudy.
 High near 55, with temperatures
          falling to around 52 in the afternoon.
-West northwest wind 5 to 16 mph, with gusts as high as 31 mph.
-Chance of precipitation is 70%.<br></div>
+West northwest wind 5 to 14 mph, with gusts as high as 31 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">